IllinoisLegalAidOnline/website-docs/docs/source/next_step_flows.rst

 ==========
 A NextStep flow is a single set of messages for a specific legal problem based on the process steps in a How-to.
 A single How-to may have one or may have multiple NextStep flows.
 For example, the Being evicted how-to may support a NextStep flow specific to Cook County, one for other jurisdictions or it may have one specific to being evicted for non-payment of rent versus being evicted for lease violations.

-They provide essentially a time-based conversational interface for steps in our How-to content.
+They provide essentially a time-based conversational interface (or Chatbot) for steps in our How-to content.
 We can link to legal content, or where available, include specific content by reference.
 In ending steps, we also may include a link to another process (for example, if the subscriber indicates that they were denied public benefits after appealing, we can include a link to filing a lawsuit if they want to evaluate that option)

 The NextSteps functionality does not calculate deadlines.
 Subscribers will need to determine for themselves if they are within the timeline to apply/appeal or take action.
 We may send them legal questions or steps that help them to evaluate that and then guide them to the next step.